-1. Able to develop logical, critical, and systematic thinking in the field of science
+1. Able to develop logical, critical, and systematic thinking in the field of science approaches in the nursing field

 - 2. Having the ability to discuss complex health problems in research - Able to manage research in the nursing field, whose results have the potential to be applied and published on an international level. - 4.
-Able to solve complex nursing problems through inter or multi-disciplinary approaches in the nursing field
+Able to solve complex nursing problems through inter or multi-disciplinary

-5 Able to develop nursing knowledge to be applied to clients in all settings for evidence-based health services and scientific research.
+5 Able to develop nursing knowledge to be applied to clients in all settings for evidencebased health services and scientific research.
+6. Able to communicate ideas, results of thought, and scientific arguments to the academics and community.

-- 6. Able to communicate ideas, results of thought, and scientific arguments to the academics and community. - 7.
-Able to evaluate the impact of providing nursing services to clients and the community
+7. Able to evaluate the impact of providing nursing services to clients and the community